-Here is the list of 24 Mosque in India
+Here is the list of 23 Mosques in India

-Popularly known as Sidi Saiyyed Ni Jaali, it was built in 1573 and is the most popular mosques in Ahmedabad.
+Popularly known as Sidi Saiyyed Ni Jaali, it was built in 1573 and is the most famous mosques in India.
 It is among the last few Mosques built under the Mughal reign.
 The carved jalis have become famous worldwide and are known as the unofficial symbol of Ahmedabad.
 Even though it is smaller than Jama Masjid but the craftsmanship portrayed in this mosque is mesmerising.

 If you wish to explore the rich and diverse history of Bengal, Gour is the place for you.
 Located along the banks of the holy river Ganges, this is one of the oldest residential colonies existing in the state.
 Although the place is now in ruins, its unique history and magnificent architecture are more than enough to attract tourism from places far and wide.
 This destination has quite a number of ancient monuments and their ruins within its perimeter.
 The most popular ones include Bada Darwaza, Eunuchs' Mosque, Tantipar Mosque, Dakhil Darwaza, Kadam Rasut Mosque and Firoz Minar.

 Compare quotes from upto 3 travel agents for free

 Which of these mosques in India have you already visited?
 Let us know in the comments below!